 - provides up-to-date news and analysis on company restructuring and relevant policy initiatives through the European Restructuring Monitor

-- identifies emerging and potential labour market trends
+- identifies emerging and potential labour market trends.

-- Labour market trends
+- Employment and labour market trends

 The EMCC aims to serve the main Eurofound stakeholders, including European social partners, EU institutions and Member State governments, as well as policymakers and practitioners in the employment and labour markets as well as the restructuring field.